milosj1992/ananas-cra/README.md

   - `index.tsx`: This is the entry point of the React application.
   - `layout/`: This directory contains layout components.
   - `pages/`: This directory contains the page components.
-  - `reportWebVitals.ts`: This file contains a function for reporting web vitals.
   - `router/`: This directory contains the routing configuration.
-  - `services/`: This directory contains service functions or classes.
+  - `services/`: This directory contains service functions for fetch request.
-  - `setupTests.ts`: This file contains setup code for tests.
   - `tests/`: This directory contains test files.
   - `types/`: This directory contains TypeScript type definitions.
-  - `utils/`: This directory contains utility functions or constants.
+  - `utils/`: This directory contains component logger.
 - `tailwind.config.js`: This file contains the configuration for Tailwind CSS.
 - `tsconfig.json`: This file contains the configuration for the TypeScript compiler.